gflanagin/Reaction-Diffusion-Solvers/FEM(Fenics)/README.md

 and override folder discovery when needed. `--output-folder` selects where the solver writes `CWD_S`, `CWD_I`, `CWD_D`, `CWD_E`, and land-cover visualization XDMF/HDF5 files; it defaults to `solver_outputs` and contains no user-specific path.

-### 6. Optional visualization export

-`utilities/export_mesh_to_xdmf.py` writes an XDMF representation of a `.msh`.
-Its default files are `terrain.msh` and `terrain.xdmf`.
-This is useful for inspection in ParaView but is not required by `CWD_model.py`, which reads the Gmsh file directly.

 ## Land-cover mappings